dh-trier/coleto/docs/HOWTO.md

 Generally speaking, there are four steps to running coleto.

+1. Place input data in the right folder
+2. Adjust the configuration file
+3. Run the coleto pipeline
+4. Inspect the results

+### Input files

-(1) Place your input data in the right folder.
+Place your input data in the right folder.
 If you're using sample data provided in `coleto/data`, you are all set.
 If you're ready to analyze your own data, create a new directory on the same level as the sample data directories, create an directory called `input` in there and place the two texts you would like to compare in the `input`directory.

+### Adjust the config file

-(2) Adjust the parameters in the `config.yaml` file found in the top-level or main `coleto` directory.
+Adjust the parameters in the `config.yaml` file found in the top-level or main `coleto` directory.
+Remember to maintain the whitespace character after the colon when modifying the values.

+This is what each parameter means:

+- `working_directory`: This specifies where on your system the main coleto directory (the copy of the repository) is located in.
+Default: "".
+- `dataset`: The directory name of the dataset folder inside the `data` directory, and containing the `input` and `output`folders for this dataset.
+Default: "Doyle".
+- `language`: The language of the text files to be compared.
+Default: en (English).
+- `smoothing`: Whether or not the visualization of the amount of changes over text time uses smoothing or not.
+Recommended to be `True`for longer texts, `False` for short texts.
+Default: `True`.
+- `levenshtein_cutoff`: The cutoff value for the categorization of edits as major or minor, in terms of their Levenshtein distance.
+Any edit with a value larger than this will be categorized as major, any other edit will be categorized as minor.
+Default: `5`.
+- `documentation_mode`: Whether the script should save a minimal documentation of each run (just one timestamped file with some metadat) or a complete documentation (all data files, scripts and the config file).
+Default: minimal.
+(The `complete` mode is not implemented yet.)

+### Run coleto

-(3) Run coleto, either from the command line or from an IDE.
+Run coleto, either from the command line or from an IDE.

-(4) Inspect the results, which are all written to the `output` directory inside the corresponding data directory.

-### Running coleto from the command line
+#### Running coleto from the command line

 Run the run_coleto.py script, which is in the `coleto/coleto/` directory.